General Relativity Contains the Standard Model

 As 't Hooft [56] noted, the coordinate $t$ is timelike because $g_{22}$ for this coordinate is negative, while the coordinate $x^{\,2} = ict$ is spacelike because $g_{22}$ for this coordinate is positive.
 Thus, we have incorporated the minus sign usually associated with timelike diagonal components of the metric tensor into the coordinate of time, resulting in a positive sign for these components.

 It is known that timelike higher dimensions lead to a negative-energy electromagnetic field.
 In addition, 't Hooft [56] related that timelike higher dimensions lead to unbounded and tachyonic masses for the elementary particles.
 Clearly, one must have spacelike higher dimensions to avoid these difficulties.
 So we multiply the HD coordinates of time by $i$, rendering the higher dimensions spacelike.
-We multiply all three coordinates of time in 3DT by $i=\sqrt{-1}$.
+We multiply all three coordinates of time in 3D time by $i=\sqrt{-1}$.
 Therefore, like in the above example, the signature of the metric tensor is diag.\,(~+~+~+~+~+~+~).
-This is another step in making time symmetrical to space.
+This simple coordinate transformation, which one is free to make, debunks the myth that the higher dimensions must be those of space, one of the biggest stumbling blocks to the theory of three dimensions of time.
 Hawking's idea of imaginary time may solve other important problems.
 It may eliminate the singularity at the center of a black hole and at the beginning of the universe.

-I claim all coordinates must be spacelike.
-Of course, the first three coordinates of our 6D spacetime are coordinates of space and are therefore spacelike.
-It is known that the HD coordinates must be spacelike.
-This leaves the usual dimension of time.
-We have shown how even this coordinate can be spacelike.
-Indeed, it would be well worth it, if this designation were to remove the singularity at the center of a black hole, which has been called by Wheeler to be the greatest problem facing theoretical physics.

 The differential line element for the two coordinates of time $\theta$ and $\phi$ that form a sphere of radius $T$ is

 where $i,j$ take the value five or six and $\theta$ and $\phi$ are the usual spherical coordinates.
 A hat over a symbol denotes a 6D quantity.
 However, instead of choosing $\w x^{\,5}=\theta$ and $\w x^{\,6}=\phi$ with $\w g_{55}=-c^2T^2$ and $\w g_{66}=-c^2T^2\sin^2\!\!\theta$, we set